 The actual due dates for each of your lodgement periods are printed on the forms issued to you by the Tax Office, or advised to you electronically.

-The Tax Office is encouraging the electronic lodgment of all returns and offers an automatic 2-week lodgment extension for eligible electronic self-preparing lodgers.
+The Tax Office encourages electronic lodgment and offers an automatic 2-week lodgment extension for quarterly non-large business electronic self-preparing lodgers.
 Once an electronic lodgment has been made by an entity, the Tax Office will discontinue any further issue of paper forms for completion of future returns.